EPUD Public Records Request

-- Once the request and $10 search fee is received, EPUD staff will respond within 7 days with the total cost estimate to procure the requested materials.
+- Once the request and $10 search fee is received, EPUD staff will respond within 5 business days with the total cost estimate to procure the requested materials.
 The $10 search fee will be subtracted from the total estimate.
 If the total is estimated to be less than $10, the difference will not be refunded.

 - Once final payment is received from the requesting party, EPUD staff will work to complete the request within a reasonable time frame.

 - If procuring requested materials takes longer than initially estimated, the requesting party will be billed for the overage.
 Once any additional funds are received, EPUD staff will send the requested materials.

 EPUD policy requires that District services are offered at a fair and reasonable cost to individuals and organizations, in compliance with administrative procedures.
 Fees shall be determined by the administrative unit providing the service in compliance with administrative procedures.
 All revenues derived shall be distributed to the administrative units bearing the cost of operating the facility.
 For detailed fee information view the EPUD Public Records Request Fee Guidelines.

 EPUD waives fees for members of the news media, public utilities, and all government/state organizations.